Skip to main content

 How it helps: These options can help you find respite, adult day care, meal delivery, transportation, veterans benefits, and community support while a Medicaid case is pending or if the senior does not qualify for paid family caregiving right now.

 How to apply or use it: Use Nevada Care Connection for state and local navigation.
-If the senior served in the military, review the VA caregiver support page and ask whether the case fits the Program of Comprehensive Assistance for Family Caregivers or general caregiver support.
+If the senior served in the military, the VA caregiver program explains federal caregiver support options.
+Ask whether the case fits the Program of Comprehensive Assistance for Family Caregivers or general caregiver support.

 How to apply without wasting time

 2. If the senior does not already have Medicaid, open that file now.
-Use Access Nevada or contact DWSS Medical Programs.
+Use Access Nevada or the state Medical Assistance page.
 Do not wait for the care crisis to get worse.

 3. Keep a one-page care summary.
-List diagnoses, medications, falls, wandering, transfer help, toileting help, and what happens if no caregiver is present.
+List diagnoses, medications, falls, wandering, transfer help, toileting help, meal help, and what happens if no caregiver is present.

 4. Ask the right question.
 Say: “Can this senior be screened for PCS, FE, PD, or SFCG, and which one is most realistic if we want a family caregiver paid?”

 5. Ask about waitlists early.
-Nevada’s waiver materials show that applications can be prioritized and waitlisted, and the dementia waiver is capped.
+Nevada’s waiver materials show that some applications can be prioritized and waitlisted.
+The dementia waiver is also capped.

 6. Ask how payroll will work.
-In Nevada, the family caregiver is often paid through a provider agency, an ISO, or an FMS vendor, not by the state mailing a direct personal check to the family.
+In Nevada, the family caregiver is often paid through a provider agency, an ISO, or a Financial Management Service vendor.
+The state usually does not mail a personal check straight to the family.

 7. Be ready for EVV.
-Nevada requires Electronic Visit Verification for many in-home Medicaid services, so clock-in and clock-out records matter.
+Federal Medicaid rules require Electronic Visit Verification for many in-home personal care and home health visits.
+Clock-in and clock-out records matter.

 Checklist of documents or proof